fenago/datascience-ml-next-level/Lab18-Matplotlib/Lab_18.md

     return dot(de_mean(x), de_mean(y)) / (n-1)
 ```

-Covariance, again, is defined as the dot product, which is a measure of the angle between two vectors, of a vector of the deviations from the mean for a given set of data and the deviations from the mean for another given set of data for the same data's data points.
-We then divide that by n - 1 in this case, because we're actually dealing with a sample.

-So de_mean(), our deviation from the mean function is taking in a set of data, x, actually a list, and it's computing the mean of that set of data.
+de_mean(), our deviation from the mean function is taking in a set of data, x, actually a list, and it's computing the mean of that set of data.
 The return line contains a little bit of Python trickery for you.
 The syntax is saying, I'm going to create a new list, and go through every element in x, call it xi, and then return the difference between xi and the mean, xmean, for that entire dataset.
 This function returns a new list of data that represents the deviations from the mean for each data point.

 To expand this example, I'm going to fabricate some data that is going to try to find a relationship between page speeds, that, is how quickly a page renders on a website, and how much people spend.
 For example, at Amazon we were very concerned about the relationship between how quickly pages render and how much money people spend after that experience.
 We wanted to know if there is an actual relationship between how fast the website is and how much money people actually spend on the website.
 This is one way you might go about figuring that out.
 Let's just generate some normally distributed random data for both page speeds and purchase amounts, and since it's random, there's not going to be a real correlation between them.